 As Director of Project Engineering, my primary focus is helping our customers with pilot and production scale equipment purchases with a specialization in sanitary equipment design and control systems.
 This role includes working with customers on their specifications from pre-sale inquiries through to shipping and finally supporting both the customer and aftermarket team during equipment installation.

 An example of my approach is when purchasing either a pilot or production scale piece of equipment, our team ensures the machine will run properly and meet all industry standards.
 There are a host of questions we initially ask our customers when they choose to purchase a pilot or production scale model.
 How will the machine be used and cleaned?
 Does the machine need to be sterilized?
-We even evaluate the materials we use to make the machine because it’s important to use materials which will not affect the final product.
+We even evaluate the materials we use to make the machine because it’s important to use materials that will not affect the final product.
 Sanitary machine design considerations must also include clean-in-place (CIP), steam-in-place (SIP) and compliance with the American Society of Mechanical Engineers’ BPE standards.

 Not only is sanitation design a primary factor in production decisions but so is the control system.
-Control systems are important in measuring the conditions of the machine and the conditions of the production.
-Therefore, it’s imperative to determine if the customer needs a simple system for reading temperatures and pressures or a more complex system for compliance which incorporates electronic signatures, data recordings and batch records.
+Control systems are important in measuring the conditions of the machine and the conditions of production.
+Therefore, it’s imperative to determine if the customer needs a simple system for reading temperatures and pressures or a more complex system for compliance that incorporates electronic signatures, data recordings and batch records.

 What is your approach when meeting with a new client?